thingsdb/ThingsDB/gke/README.md

 1. Open [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) on the Google Cloud Platform.
 2. Click `+ CREATE SERVICE ACCOUNT` to create a new service account.
 3. Enter a display name and service account ID, for example `thingsdb-sa`. (optionally enter a description)
-4. On the next screen, *"Grant this service account access to project"*, select the role `Storage Object Creator` which should be sufficient for writing objects to Google Cloud Storage.
+4. On the next screen, select the role `Storage Object Creator` which should be sufficient for writing objects to Google Cloud Storage.
-5. We do not require to *"Grant users access to this service account"*, leave the *user* and *admin* roles empty and press `DONE`.
+5. We do not require to grant users access to the service account.
+In addition, leave the *user* and *admin* roles empty and press `DONE`.
 6. At this point, the service account is created and by using the action `Create key` we can create our key file.
-7. Choose `JSON` as the key type and you done.
+7. Choose `JSON` as the key type and you are done.

 Now open the JSON file and copy the context to [configmap.yaml](configmap.yaml) like in the example below: